Simulation-Decomposition/simdec-matlab/README.md

 The following procedure is saved in the [main.m](main.m) and uses [example_data.xlsx](example_data.xlsx).

 ### Load data
 First the simulated `inputs` and the `output` need to be specified.
-They can result from a Monte Carlo simulaiton arranged directly in matlab, or conducted elsewhere and then loaded through a file, like in this example.
+They can result from a Monte Carlo simulation arranged directly in matlab, or conducted elsewhere and then loaded through a file, like in this example.
 The `append_with_cat` function reads any string variables and converts them into numeric ones for further processing.

 ```matlab
 %% GET DATA